MASILab/registration_tutorial/src/thorax/non_rigid/corrField/readme.md

 ## Experiments and Results

 A corrField based 3 step procedure is implemented.
+Tested on a VLSP sub-dataset with 50 affine co-registered scans.

 **Compare with deeds baseline**